Tampa Bay Buccaneers vs. New Orleans Saints NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - The Buccaneers rack up 91.9 more yards per game (423.4) than the Saints give up per outing (331.5).

-- When Tampa Bay picks up more than 331.5 yards, the team is 3-4 against the spread and 6-1 overall.
+- When Tampa Bay piles up over 331.5 yards, the team is 3-4 against the spread and 6-1 overall.

 - The Buccaneers have seven giveaways this season, while the Saints have 10 takeaways.